Linaeid/Linaeid/README.md

 # Hello there
- - 👀 I’m interested in DATA Science & AI
+-  I’m interested in DATA Science & AI
- - 🌱 I’m currently learning and developing mini-projects
+-  I’m currently learning ML and developing mini-projects